-The figure 2 shows the performance of the proposed converted model, compared with both traditional state-of-the-art methods and the original fully factorized model in floating point [5].
-For the latter, the default fully factorized auto-encoder, including GDN/iGDN, implemented and trained with CompressAI was used as an anchor.
+Figure 3 shows the performance of the proposed converted model, compared with both traditional state-of-the-art methods and the original fully factorized model in floating point [5].
+For the latter, the default fully factorized auto-encoder, including GDN/iGDN, implemented and trained with CompressAI, was used as an anchor.
 The following table reports the resulting average BD-rate variations, calculated on the Kodak images dataset, using RGB PSNR: